 Defence and security company Saab announces that the Polish Navy has chosen the Double Eagle system for the Kormoran II MCMV.

-“This adds another navy to our client list for the Double Eagle system,” says Agneta Kammeby, VP and head of Saab’s Business Unit Underwater Systems, “and shows that ROVs still forms the base for MCM in all modern navies”.
+“This adds another Navy to our client list for the Double Eagle System” says Agneta Kammeby, Vice President and Head of Saab’s Business Unit Underwater Systems, “and shows that ROV’s stills forms the base for MCM in all modern Navies”.

-The new generation of Double Eagle is able to operate both as a battery powered AUV and as a conventional tethered ROV.
-As a new feature, the AUV will be able to find and automatically dock with the tether while still in the water.
+The new generation of Double Eagle is able to operate both as a battery powered AUV and a as a conventional tethered ROV.
+As a new feature the AUV will be able to find and by automatic dock with the tether while still in the water.
 This will enable download of collected data and recharge of batteries without any risky launch and recovery operations.

 Saab serves the global market with world-leading products, services and solutions ranging from military defence to civil security.
 Saab has operations and employees on all continents and constantly develops, adopts and improves new technology to meet customers’ changing needs.

 This information was brought to you by Cision http://news.cision.com